Should I Refinance My Mortgage, And When Is The Best Time?

 Much like buying a home, you’ll need to consider your credit score when refinancing a mortgage.
-You’ll need a credit score of at least 620 (or 580 in the case of an FHA loan) in order to refinance, but you can refinance with bad credit.
+You’ll need a credit score of at least 620 (or 580 in the case of an FHA or VA loan) in order to refinance, but you can refinance with bad credit.